-- issuing and maintaining licences for gas, electricity and water companies to operate in Northern Ireland; - making sure that these companies meet relevant legislation and licence obligations; - challenging these companies to keep the prices they charge as low as they can be; - encouraging regulated companies to be more efficient and responsive to customers; and to protect vulnerable customers in particular; - working to encourage competition in the gas, electricity, water and sewerage services markets; - setting the standards of service which regulated companies provide to customers in Northern Ireland; and - acting as an adjudicator on certain customer complaints, disputes and appeals.
+- Issuing and maintaining licences for gas, electricity, and water companies to operate in Northern Ireland. - Making sure that these companies meet relevant legislation and licence obligations. - Challenging these companies to keep the prices they charge as low as they can be. - Encouraging regulated companies to be more efficient and responsive to customers. - Working to encourage competition in the gas, electricity, water, and sewerage services markets. - Setting the standards of service which regulated companies provide to customers in Northern Ireland; and - Acting as an adjudicator on certain customer complaints, disputes, and appeals.

 In order to help us protect the interests of electricity, gas and water consumers in Northern Ireland, we work with a range of partner organisations.
 These include: